The road to cure a rare disease

 We've connected with three labs that agree an ASO knockdown approach seems like it would work for Charlie's gene mutation.
 Stanford is currently doing a lot of research on RHOBTB2, and if someone you know has RHOBTB2, please email Dr. LaRocca at tlarocca@stanford.edu to join the RHOBTB2 patient registry.

-Whole genome sequencing was ran in October 2023 so that it can be analyzed to understand the true number of mutations within Charlie's RHOBTB2 gene.
+Whole genome sequencing was ran in October 2023, and later through NLorem so that it can be analyzed to understand the true number of mutations within Charlie's RHOBTB2 gene.
 This is the first test of the viability of an ASO knockdown for Charlie's exact mutation.

 Induced pluripotent stem cells (IPSC) will be used to create stems cells (more specifically brain cells) that can then be tested to see if an ASO knockdown or other treatment works against his actual misfiring cells.
 We had a blood draw for this at Cedars-Sinai in December 2023 and they were able to yield 40 million cells to attempt reprogramming into IPSC.